lopezleandro03/azd-devcenter/README.md

 ## Deploy with Azure Developer CLI

 1. Define the following environment variables which will be used to link a GitHub repository as a DevCenter catalog.
-The catalog is the repository that contains the environment definitions as infrastructure as code templates.
+A catalog is the repository that contains the environment definitions as infrastructure as code templates.
 Use the [Azure official repo for Azure Deployment Environments](https://github.com/Azure/deployment-environments) to import sample environments.

 ```bash
 # Bash